 Castello di Rivoli

-The Castello di Rivoli (Rivoli Castle) is a contemporary art museum located in Rivoli, near Turin.
+The Castello di Rivoli (Rivoli Castle) is a museum of contemporary art located in Rivoli, near Turin.

-The Catello di Rivoli features an important permanent collection primarily focused on movements such as the Arte Povera, the Transavanguardia, Minimal, Body and Land Art as well as on the most recent trends of international art and also includes artworks specifically made for the museum.
+The Castello di Rivoli features an important permanent collection primarily focused on movements such as the Arte Povera, the Transavanguardia, Minimal, Body, and Land Art as well as on the most recent trends of international art and also includes artworks specifically made for the museum.

-Along with the main collection, the Castello di Rivoli has also a prominent selection of video-art, with works also by Bill Viola, Nam June Paik, Vanessa Beecroft, Vito Acconci, Shigeko Kubota, Paul McCarthy, Pipilotti Rist and Joseph Beuys.
-The museum complex also includes the Museum of Advertising, with over 2,000 pieces and a media library, dedicated to advertising as an expressive means as well as on its influence on the modern society.
+Along with the main collection, the Castello di Rivoli has also a prominent selection of video art, with works also by Bill Viola, Nam June Paik, Vanessa Beecroft, Vito Acconci, Shigeko Kubota, Paul McCarthy, Pipilotti Rist, and Joseph Beuys.
+The museum complex also includes the Museum of Advertising, with over 2,000 pieces and a media library, dedicated to advertising as an expressive means as well as its influence on modern society.
 The museum also hosts art-related temporary exhibitions and organizes guided tours and learning activities for adults and children.
-The Castle of Rivoli complex houses a cafeteria, a shop and a Michelin-starred restaurant.
+The Castle of Rivoli complex houses a cafe, a shop, and a 180-seat restaurant.

 How our readers rate this museum (you can vote)

 More in Turin